flavors/django-graphql-jwt/README.rst

         def mutate(cls, root, info, username, password):
             user = authenticate(username=username, password=password)

-            if user is not None:
+            if user is None:
-                raise Exception('Please enter a correct phone and password')
+                raise Exception('Please enter a correct username and password')

             if not user.is_active:
                 raise Exception('It seems your account has been disabled')